AndersDeath/diary2/000-current.md

 # 24 August - Thursday - Yerevan - 329 day of immigration

 Everything is going well.
 I had an interesting call with one company today that is looking for an engineer.
+This company actually help people